polius/meteornext-docs/docs/guides/deployments/pro.md

         '2': "INSERT INTO customer_languages (id, name) VALUES (%s, %s)" }

-def before(self, meteor, environment, region):
+def before(self, meteor, environment, region, server):
     # By executing this query inside this method, all databases into the main() method will be able to access this variable.
 Doing it this way we avoid that this query is executed by each database.
     self.languages = meteor.execute(query=self.queries['1'], database='core', auxiliary='core01-prod')
     # self.languages = [{"id": 1, "name": 'english'},{"id": 2, "inc": 'spanish'}]